unaveragetech/unaveragetech/README.md

 # 👋 Hi, I’m @jesse winghart
 https://unaveragetech.github.io/cyberslueth.github.io/

+### Daily Coding Quote:
+> "The only way to do great work is to love what you do." — Steve Jobs

 The **SDUC License** (Small Dev Use Clause) allows small developers and content creators to freely use and modify this software for non-commercial and creative projects.
 Commercial use is permitted with proper attribution or under specific conditions.